hbannai/azlimitscheckautocasecreation/README.md

 **The threshold limit value to trigger the case creation can be changed based on the business use case. **

 The custom script(.ps1) can be scheduled to execute from the task scheduler in windows or cron job in Linux.

+If you have questions or suggestions, please leave your comments below.
+Good luck!